My family loves watching Blue Jays visit our bird feeders!

 Droll Yankees Platform Feeder View $ on Amazon

-This platform feeder made by Droll Yankees does an excellent job of satisfying Blue Jays.
-The wide (13″ diameter), deep plastic platform holds about a quart of seed and provides a large area for jays to land and feed.
+This platform feeder made by Droll Yankees does an excellent job of feeding Blue Jays.
+The wide (13″ diameter) plastic platform holds about a quart of seed and provides a large area for jays to land and feed.

 The top plastic dome helps a bit to keep water and snow off the food, but don’t expect your food to be dry after rain.
 Luckily, the plastic tray has small holes to allow moisture to drain.

-The dome is adjustable.
-Too attract Blue Jays, you need to make sure it’s not too low, or they won’t be able to fit!
+The dome is adjustable too, but you need to make sure it’s not too low for Blue Jays, or they won’t be able to fit!
 But the fact the dome can be lowered makes the feeder versatile in case you want to provide a place that only small birds can use.

-If you view the full description on Amazon, you will see the feeder is named the “Dorothy’s Cardinal Feeder.”
+The official name of this feeder is “Dorothy’s Cardinal Feeder.”
 It’s called this because the feeder is also great at attracting Northern Cardinals.
-You will find that Blue Jays and cardinals tend to prefer similar feeders.
-(For the record, these are two of my favorite birds!)
+You will find that jays and cardinals tend to prefer similar feeders.

 I know what you are thinking.